Skip to main content

 c4.xlarge70.25680.85.0

-Available Baseline Bandwidth for each instance can be discovered using the AWS CLI.
+Available baseline bandwidth for each instance can be found using the AWS CLI.
 This query shows the BaselineBandwidthInGbps for t3 instances.
 Adjust as needed for the instance types required.

 aws ec2 describe-instance-types \